A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Design, Sign & Fund

-We draft, refine, execute with the formalities required by your state, and walk you through retitling assets into your trusts.
+We draft, execute, and walk you through funding your trusts.

 03 / PRICING